Global, Interdisciplinary Research

-Ivan Allen College faculty, research faculty, and students work in over 30 areas of inquiry exploring local and global social and humanistic issues including: energy & environment, international trade, nanotechnology, health & biomedicine, urban infrastructure, governance, security, narrative culture, future media, and sports.
+Ivan Allen College faculty, research faculty, and students work in over 30 areas of inquiry exploring local and global social and humanistic issues including: energy and environment, international trade, nanotechnology, health and biomedicine, urban infrastructure, governance, security, narrative culture, future media, and sports.

 A Commitment to Student Research

 As a center for new discoveries in the liberal arts, Ivan Allen College offers a wealth of opportunities for undergraduate and graduate student research.
 Research conducted as a student at Georgia Tech is a substantial experience with potential to advance knowledge in a field.
 A highlight for many students is the one-to-one mentoring by faculty who are engaged in cutting-edge research in the social sciences and humanities.

 Situated at the convergence of science, technology, the humanities, and social science, the Ivan Allen College's research has been sponsored from a wide array of funding sources.
 Some of the current and past sources include:

 - Department of Energy (DOE)

 - European Commission

 - John D. and Catherine T. MacArthur Foundation

 - National Institutes of Health (NIH)

 - National Science Foundation (NSF)